Get Help

 Resources from LMU Library's Digital Collections, including scholarship hosted in Digital Commons and digitized primary sources from our library collections are also excellent candidates for course resources.
 (And don't forget about the wealth of other digitized primary sources available from libraries and museums around the world.)

 Can't find what you're looking for?
 Librarians are experts in finding and evaluating resources, including OER.
 The library has copyright / author rights experts and librarians with subject expertise who can help you navigate this new and growing area.
-Get in touch with your librarian liaison to get started, or contact Nataly Blas, Collection Development and Open Education Librarian.
+Get in touch with your librarian liaison to get started, or contact Nataly Blas, Collection Development Librarian.

 Search OER by Subject